-"Uprose we upon the morrow, The whole of our people, as many as we were; We raised a raid upon Sliabh Goill, So swiftly, actively, strongly.
+"Uprose we upon the morrow,

+The whole of our people, as many as we were;

+We raised a raid upon Sliabh Goill,

+So swiftly, actively, strongly.

-"When we arrived there within The pass of combat of the narrow glen; Then warmed the Cairbre high, Brandishing, and coming to meet us.
+"When we arrived there within The pass of combat of the narrow glen, Then warmed the Cairbre high, Brandishing, and coming to meet us.

-"Fivescore of Gaidheal fierce, That came to land in time of storm ; These fell yonder by the hand of Osgar, 'Tis a rousing for the King of Eirinn.
+"Five score of Gaidheal fierce,

+That came to land in time of storm;

+These fell yonder by the hand of Osgar,

+"Tis a rousing for the King of Eirinn.

-"Fivescore of men of bows That came to Cairbre's succour; These fell yonder by the hand of Osgar, 'T is a rousing for the King of Eirinn.
+"Five score of men and bows

+That came to Cairbre's succour;

+These fell yonder by the hand of Osgar,

+'Tis a rousing for the King of Eirinn.